Small business ideas that actually work in 2026

 Life coach

-A life coaching business helps people find balance and fulfillment by guiding them through exercises and discussions that develop new perspectives.
+A life coaching business helps people find balance and fulfillment.
+You guide clients through exercises and discussions that build new perspectives.
 Clients often feel stretched between family and career demands or want help seeing the bigger picture.

 You can take certification courses to build your skills and credibility.
 Startup costs are low since you mainly need training, a website, and a way to schedule sessions.